creativescala/creative-scala/src/pages/summary/index.md

 the other available options?

 Perhaps the most significant draw to Scala is its type system.
-This distinguishes Scala from popular such as Ruby, Python, Javascript, and Clojure, which are weakly typed.
+This distinguishes Scala from popular languages such as Ruby, Python, Javascript, and Clojure, which are dynamically typed.
-Having strong types in a language is undeniably a trade-off---writing code is slower because we have to satisfy the compiler at every stage.
+Having static types in a language is undeniably a trade-off---writing code is slower because we have to satisfy the compiler at every stage.
-However, once our code compiles we gain confident about its quality.
+However, once our code compiles we gain confidence about its quality.

 Another major draw is Scala's blending of object-oriented and functional programming paradigms.